valtimo-platform/valtimo-documentation/features/dashboard/README.md

 There are two ways of configuring dashboards:

 * Manually via the UI
-* Using autodeployment via the IDE
+* Using auto-deployment via the IDE

 {% tabs %}
 {% tab title="Via UI" %}